medvedevgroup/SibeliaZ/README.md

   should be able to find TBB libs (future releases will not depend on TBB)

-The easiest way to install the dependencies is to use a package management system, for APT on Debian systems they correspond to the following packages:
+The easiest way to install the dependencies is to use a package management system, for APT on Debian systems they can be installed by the following:

-* git
-* cmake
-* libtbb-dev
+	apt-get install git cmake g++ libtbb-dev

 Once you installed the things above, do the following: